Wellsprings of Wisdom

 Dirge for the earth and climate change

-A haunting ancient Jewish melody with lyrics in Hebrew and English, chanted by Cantor Richard Kaplan.
+A haunting ancient Jewish melody with lyrics in Hebrew and English, chanted by the late Cantor Richard Kaplan.
 Dirges (kinot) of Tisha B’av, the summer fast to commemorate the destruction of the ancient Temples in Jerusalem, are here combined with visuals of our planet’s beauty, the ravages of climate change, and hopes for the future.
 Made and introduced by Barak Gale.

 (more…)